- Identify the main Spanish American colonial settlements of the 1500s and 1600s

 SANTA FE, NEW MEXICO

-Farther west, the Spanish in Mexico, intent on expanding their empire, looked north to the land of the Pueblo Indians.
+Farther west, the Spanish in Mexico, intent on expanding their empire, looked north to the land of the Pueblo Natives.
 Under orders from King Philip II, Juan de Oñate explored the American southwest for Spain in the late 1590s.
 The Spanish hoped that what we know as New Mexico would yield gold and silver, but the land produced little of value to them.
 In 1610, Spanish settlers established themselves at Santa Fe—originally named La Villa Real de la Santa Fe de San Francisco de Asís, or “Royal City of the Holy Faith of St. Francis of Assisi”—where many Pueblo villages were located.
 Santa Fe became the capital of the Kingdom of New Mexico, an outpost of the larger Spanish Viceroyalty of New Spain, which had its headquarters in Mexico City.

 As they had in other Spanish colonies, Franciscan missionaries labored to bring about a spiritual conquest by converting the Pueblo to Catholicism.
 At first, the Pueblo adopted the parts of Catholicism that dovetailed with their own long-standing view of the world.
 However, Spanish priests insisted that natives discard their old ways entirely and angered the Pueblo by focusing on the young, drawing them away from their parents.
 This deep insult, combined with an extended period of drought and increased attacks by local Apache and Navajo in the 1670s—troubles that the Pueblo came to believe were linked to the Spanish presence—moved the Pueblo to push the Spanish and their religion from the area.
 Pueblo leader Popé demanded a return to native ways so the hardships his people faced would end.
 To him and to thousands of others, it seemed obvious that “when Jesus came, the Corn Mothers went away.”
 The expulsion of the Spanish would bring a return to prosperity and a pure, native way of life.